Singapore Indoor Stadium

 The Singapore Indoor Stadium, known exonymously as the Indoor Stadium, is an indoor arena located in Kallang, Singapore.
 It is within walking distance of the Singapore National Stadium, and collectively form a part of the wider Singapore Sports Hub.
 It has a maximum total capacity of 15,000 depending on configuration, with an all-seating configuration of 12,000.

 It regularly hosts events such as music concerts, badminton, basketball, netball, tennis, esports, pro-wrestling, mixed martial arts, kickboxing, and monster truck races.
 The Singaporean ONE Championship regularly hosts its events here.
 In 2015, the Singapore Indoor Stadium sold 72,342 tickets for the entire year.
 In 2022, the stadium was the venue for The International 2022, the annual Dota 2 world championship esports tournament and the largest single-tournament prize pool of any esport event.
+On 16–18 February 2023, Irish pop band Westlife's three shows made them the first international group to perform at the stadium thrice in one tour.